Skip to main content

 2. Elementary fetches the diff, runs static SQL analysis, and queries live data quality context for the changed models

-3. A structured Markdown comment is posted on the PR or MR
+3. A structured Markdown summary comment is posted on the PR or MR

 Setup